Lenore Skenazy

 Lenore Skenazy (/lɪˈnɔr skəˈneɪzi/) is an American speaker, blogger, syndicated columnist, author, and reality show host, known for her activism in favor of free-range parenting.
 In 2008, she wrote a controversial column on her decision to let her then-9-year-old son take the New York City Subway home alone, which was completed without incident.
 The piece became a national story, prompting massive media attention.
 She was dubbed "America's Worst Mom".
 In response, Skenazy wrote Free-Range Kids, adding a blog of the same name.

 Skenazy is the president of Let Grow, co-founded in 2018 with Daniel Shuchman, Peter Gray and Jonathan Haidt.
 The organization's mission is to make it "easy, normal, and legal to give kids the independence they need to grow into capable, confident and happy adults."
 In 2018, her activism led to Utah being the first state to pass a "Free-Range Parenting" bill.

-Early life
+Early life and education

+Skenazy was born to a Jewish family in Chicago, Illinois on November 27, 1959.
+Her paternal grandparents emigrated from Çanakkale, Turkey.
+Her maternal grandparents came from Russia and Poland.

 Skenazy is a 1981 graduate of Yale University.
 She got her master's degree from Columbia in 1983.

 Career

 Skenazy spent fourteen years as a columnist for the New York Daily News, but was fired in December 2006.
 She wrote about “intriguing oddballs”, such as a couple who got married underwater.
 She was featured in the 2006 Bravo series Tabloid Wars, which focused on Daily News journalists.
-She subsequently moved to The New York Sun and wrote there until closed in 2008.
+She subsequently moved to The New York Sun and wrote there until it closed in 2008.